 2. Avoid sitting as much as you can

-Focus on doing your daily duties but try not to sit as long as you can.
+Focus on doing your daily duties but try to reduce the time you spend sitting.
 If your work allows it, lose the chair and replace it with an exercise ball or a treadmill.
 It’s important that you engage the muscles in your legs, back and all over the body, and stay balanced.

-Not only will you solve your back problem, but you will also lose some weight, too.
-And the best thing is, you don’t have to interrupt your work to do this.
+Not only will it make your body feel better, but you can also burn a few extra calories along the way, helping you with any weight loss goals you may have.
+And the best part, you don’t even have to interrupt your work to do this.
 So, substitute exercise for sitting while you are at work as much as you can, and your body will be grateful for it.

 Adjustable standing desks are a fantastic way to get started as they give you the option of sitting and standing, moving effortlessly between the two.